Read in 5 minutes

 How to Enable SSH on Ubuntu 18.04

-Secure Shell (SSH) is a cryptographic network protocol used for secure connection between a client and a server.
+Secure Shell (SSH) is a cryptographic network protocol used for a secure connection between a client and a server.

-In this tutorial we’ll show you how to enable SSH on an Ubuntu Desktop machine.
+In this tutorial, we’ll show you how to enable SSH on an Ubuntu Desktop machine.
 Enabling SSH will allow you to remotely connect to your Ubuntu machine and securely transfer files or perform administrative tasks.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.

 Enabling SSH on Ubuntu

 SSH server is not installed by default in Ubuntu desktop systems but it can be easily installed from the main Ubuntu repositories.